TOMORROW YOU WILL BE ALRIGHT

-“I remember going through alcohol problems.
-I remember lying in the hospital.
-I was laying in the hospital and I heard a footstep.
-And then a footstep.
-It was a (two) story hospital.
-I heard the footstep come in, get into the elevator, I heard the elevator come up, the elevator opened.
+“I remember going through alcohol problems, laying in the hospital.
+I heard a footstep.
+And then another footstep.
+It was a two-story hospital.
+I heard the footsteps come in, get into the elevator; I heard the elevator come up, the elevator opened.
 I was lying on my bed listening to it.
-And I heard him walk.
-Walked to my door and the person stopped at the door….And I asked him to come in.
-And the fellow at the door said ‘no I can’t go in.’
-I said ‘why?’
-‘Oh there’s a Bible by the dresser.
-Can you get rid of it?’ … And he stood at the door until I got rid of the Bible.
+And I heard him walk to my door and stop.
+I asked him to come in.
+And the fellow at the door said, ‘No I can’t come in because there’s a Bible by the dresser.
+Can you get rid of it?’
+He stood at the door until I got rid of the Bible.

-Then all of a sudden these kids come in…And all the kids came and they actually got rid of that fellow.
-But he didn’t go far he just went to the door…I was in so much pain.
+Then all of a sudden these kids came and they got rid of that fellow.
+But he didn’t go far—he just went to the door.
+I was in so much pain.
 So much pain.
-Imagine getting yourself burned in your hand or your finger.
-I had alcoholic poisoning and then that was twenty four hours in my stomach.
+I had alcohol poisoning.

 Note: It is the tradition to let members of the Aboriginal community to know that deceased relatives are depicted in an image or video.
 Warren has given his permission for us to share Gus’ image which is common especially for people who were public figures.